bronger/mail2web/README.rst

 ``SECRET_KEY_PATH``
-  Absolute path to a text file with a secret string which is used e.g. as a salt for hashes.
+  Absolute path to a text file with a secret string which is used e.g. as a pepper for hashes.
 All white space at the beginning and the end of the string (inclusing line breaks) is removed.
 The default is ``/var/lib/mail2web_secrets/secret_key``.

 ``ROOT_URL``